hppr-dev/docs-bash-task-master/docs/index.md

 ```

 2\.
-Initialize a tasks file
+Initialize a task file

 ``` bash